Laughter lingered in the cold night air,

 Trumpets sang, and tunes were played,

-For the joy, restored, the reckoning made
+For freedom’s joy, the reckoning made,

-With broken hearts and bloodied lance,
+With courageous hearts and bloodied lance,

 Banners waved like a crimson sea,